 Finding Accessible Funding

 Tricia’s experience is a common plight for American small business owners.
 As the National Small Business Administration (NSBA) shared in its 2017 Year-End Economic Report, small businesses are often limited in how they can access essential capital to manage or further develop their businesses.
-While 73% of business owners surveyed said they had satisfactory access to business financing, 27% felt they had nowhere to turn for financial support.
+While 73% of business owners surveyed said they had satisfactory access to business loans and financing, 27% felt they had nowhere to turn for financial support.

 In 2010, the NSBA found that more than one-third of the country’s businesses—36%—didn’t feel adequate financing was available.
 So the 2017 number is actually a 9% improvement from 2010.
 A big reason for that decrease is the rise of online lending.